The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 Interestingly, this doorway also leads to the same part of The Louvre Museum as the main Pyramid entrance on the ground floor.

 Tip: For Line 1 and 7, the Metro stop for the Louvre Museum is ‘Palais Royale-Musee du Louvre.’

 Here are some interesting facts about the glass pyramid in the Louvre Museum.

 1. IM Pei took his time to accept the commission

 In 1983, when IM Pei got the invitation from French President François Mitterrand to help him redesign the Louvre, he kept it a secret from his firm for four months.

-Pei made secret trips to Paris to study the scope of the project, understand it better, and then commit.
-He accepted after four months of research.
+Pei made secret trips to Paris to study the project’s scope, understand it better, and then commit.
+Finally, he accepted after four months of research.

 2. Pei wasn’t French enough